 Clay pots help with drainage, but they can dry out quickly.
 If you live in a dry climate or are growing herbs indoors during winter, when furnace heat causes homes to get especially dry, try a glazed or plastic container that won’t dry out as quickly as clay.

-Use a premium potting mix for containers to pot your indoor herbs.
+Use a premium potting mix, such as Miracle-Gro® Indoor Potting Mix, to pot your indoor herbs.
 And by all means, be sure your pots have drainage holes!